ajhynes7/scikit-spatial/doc/source/objects/point_vector.rst

 Point and Vector
 ----------------

-The two basic spatial objects are the `Point` and `Vector`.
-A `Point` can be viewed as a position in space, and a `Vector` as an arrow through space.
+The two basic spatial objects are the :class:`~skspatial.objects.Point`, which represents a position in space, and a :class:`~skspatial.objects.Vector`, which represents an arrow through space.

-They are instantiated with an `array_like` object, which is an object that can be passed to :func:`numpy.array`.
+They are instantiated with an ``array_like`` object, which is an object that can be passed to :func:`numpy.array`.

 >>> import numpy as np
 >>> from skspatial.objects import Point